Shop by

 Simplified Instructions:

-Apply even downward pressure giving the full veneer area ample time to heat up, reactivate, and bond.
-Be sure to keep the iron moving at all times.
+Apply even downward pressure, giving the full veneer area ample time to heat up, reactivate, and bond.
+Keep the iron moving at all times.
 Allow an additional 1 to 3 hours for full bond strength.
 It's never been so easy to iron-on a veneer!

 Detailed Instructions: Click here